Structure from Action: Learning Interactions for Articulated Object 3D Structure Discovery: Experiments

 \subsection{Experimental Results}

+\mypara{\ours outperforms baseline pipelines made of state-of-the-art models.} SfA goes beyond combining state-of-the-art components; Tab.~\ref{tab:part-discovery} illustrates this empirically.
+SfA, on average, outperforms the combination of existing interaction and perception modules (Ditto+UMP-Act) by over 25 percentage points on the 3D reconstruction task with unseen objects.
+This result also suggests the immense benefit of considering perception and interaction \emph{in conjunction} (i.e., interaction is based on perception and vice versa).

+\mypara{Generalization to unseen objects and categories.} Our method makes no category-level assumptions, and allows it to generalize across categories.
+Tab.~\ref{tab:action},~\ref{tab:part-discovery}, ~\ref{tab:join}, show that \ours is able to achieve similar performance on unseen categories when compared to training categories, and outperforms alternative methods for the majority of the categories.
+Specifically, the \ours interaction model beats the closest baseline by 8 optimal action points on unseen categories.
+For objects with novel kinematics structures such as glasses, the pipeline performance is slightly worse than categories such as microwave, but still outperforms the best competing methods by 16 percentage points in the mIoU evaluation as seen in Tab \ref{tab:part-discovery}.

+\mypara{3D actions are necessary.} Observing AtP's performance in Tab.~\ref{tab:action}, we see that while 2D action space is sufficient for simple objects like scissors, it is not effective for complex objects with different joint types, and results in close to zero effective actions for many object categories.
+The AtP baseline's performance drops considerably when the object cannot fully be observed from the top-down view.
+In contrast, our interaction policy is able to effectively infer informative 3D actions for a wide variety of objects.
+Furthermore, we also compare extensively against baselines that employ 3D continuous action spaces.
+Specifically, we compare to baselines that employ UMP-Net (see Tab.~\ref{tab:action} and Tab.~\ref{tab:part-discovery}). \ours outperforms the 3D action space baselines in nearly all categories for action inference (Tab.~\ref{tab:action}) and parts segmentation (Tab.~\ref{tab:part-discovery}).

-\textbf{Does sequential interaction help with discovering parts?} Based on the results in Fig.~\ref{fig:results-miou-steps}, we can observe that our method can not only discover new parts, but also segment parts better than Ditto~\cite{jiang2022ditto}, a single step interaction baseline as well as our ablated \ours-NoHistory baseline.
+\mypara{Sequential interaction boosts performance.} Based on the results in Fig.~\ref{fig:results-miou-steps}, we can observe that our method can not only discover new parts, but also segment parts better than Ditto~\cite{jiang2022ditto}, a single-step interaction baseline as well as our ablated \ours-NoHistory baseline.
 The improvement is more salient for objects with more than two parts (e.g., furniture and refrigerators).
+Comparing \ours and \ours-Perception (Percep.) + GT-Act in Tab.~\ref{tab:part-discovery}, \ours is competitive with the ablated version with GT interactions.
+This result indicates the relative strength of the interaction module the pipeline.

-\textbf{Does history aggregation help in part reconstruction?} By using informative interactions and aggregating visual observations in 3D, \ours could reveal and track the surfaces that are initially occluded and thereby better reconstruct the part geometry (e.g., the inside of a closed drawer). \ours's performance in parts reconstruction is supported by the results in Tab.~\ref{tab:part-discovery} compared with the single-step baseline Ditto \cite{jiang2022ditto}.
+\mypara{Learned history aggregation helps.} By using informative interactions and aggregating visual observations in 3D, \ours could reveal and track surfaces that are initially occluded and better reconstruct part geometry (e.g., the inside of a drawer).